 As always the answer to this question is not simple.
 From recent research it’s concluded that brain training games on paper are more effective and efficient than on computer consoles (Nintendo DS, in this research).
 Meaning that the task completion time was shorter on paper and the error rate was lower on paper.
+Many elderly people at this age are retired and can´t live on their own, that´s why these senior home care services are great to assist anybody in need.

 However the advantages of using the console Brain Training is that games are more arousing and induces “a heightened sense of flow”.
 Flow being loss of self-consciousness, blurred feeling of time, and feeling of enjoyment and control during gaming.
 Moreover, these effects were for gamers of all ages.